Clean Ammonia Synthesis - Clean Energy Carrier

 The Overall technical research and development Innovation Council is not bound by the traditional sectionalism of individual ministries and seeks new paths toward achieving innovation and technical progress.

-Aiming at High Efficiency Synthesis of CO2 Free Ammonia
+Aiming at High Efficiency Synthesis and Stable Production of Green Ammonia

 Outline of Current Research and Development